platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ### 3. Serve your app

+Web requests are processed as follows:

+- Static files such as `.css` or `.jpg` files are served directly by the web server.
+- Requests are handled by the existing matching `.php` files defined in the `root` folder.
+Nonexistent files are handled by the front controller (`passthru`).

-Set the [location](../../create-apps/app-reference.md#locations) from which content should be served.
+To define from which URL path the content should be served, [set the `locations`](../../create-apps/app-reference.md#locations).

-And set the passthru to handle all non-static requests.
+Note that all requests are sent to PHP.

+In the below example, all requests made to the root of your site (`/`) are sent to the `public` directory:

 ```yaml {location=".platform.app.yaml"}
 web: